gdha/www.it3.be/rear-support/index.md

   - Automated building of packages for various distributions on a daily basis
   - Continous development, bug fixes, updating documentation
   - Adding pages to the [ReaR User Guide](https://relax-and-recover.org/rear-user-guide/)
+* Direct mail and/or phone assistance
 * Analysis of reported incidents including providing work-arounds, advise, bug fixes
 * Prepare special hot fixes

-We have the following ReaR Support Contracts available according your needs:
+We have the following types of "ReaR Support Contracts" available according your needs:

 * Standard (REAR-S) foresees maximum 5 incidents with a response time within *two* business days
 * Advanced (REAR-A) foresees maximum 10 incidents with a response time on the *next* business day